FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/Using_APIs/CFT_services_in_COBOL/_index.md

 > provided by the Transfer CFT programming interfaces through mnemonics,
 > the corresponding values being able to change without notice.

-The return codes are listed in the <span style="font-family: 'Courier New', monospace;font-weight: bold;">cftapi.cop</span>
+The return codes are listed in the cftapi.cop source file.
-source file.